vandenng/vandenng/README.md

 - Hi, I’m @vandenng
-- I’m currently learning Git, C, and Java.
+- I’m currently learning Python, Git, and Java.
 Additonally, I am learning linux comand line.
 - I’m looking to collaborate an anything I can get my hands on; I love to learn.
-- How to reach me: natevandenhoek@gmail.com
+- How to reach me: https://linktr.ee/Nate_VandenHoek

 <!---
 vandenng/vandenng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.